agiza/stream-video-player/readme.txt

 = Features =
+* iPad, iPhone, iPod Touch, WPTouch, MobilePress and feeds compatible.
 * Embed code generator for any video.
 * Captions (subtitles) capable.
 * Social sharing and video URL sharing.
 * Random access to any position on the video thanks to the pseudo streaming technique
-* iPhone, WPTouch, MobilePress and feeds compatible.
 * Skins capable thanks to JW Media Player it can load SWF and XML-PNG custom skins.
 * Multi-Language (Currently English, Spanish, French and Russian)
 * Based on a very fine tuned custom build of the JW Media Player Version 5 Build 764.